 If you’re in a situation where you feel uncertain, alone or misunderstood I encourage you to find your community.

-Whether it’s a wellness group that keeps you motivated to stay healthy, or a few frugal friends that help you stay on track towards financial goals, having an encouraging support system is very important.
+Whether it’s a wellness group that keeps you motivated to stay healthy, or a few frugal friends that help you stay on track towards financial goals, having an encouraging support system is vital to running an online business and being a creative person.

 I found out that I am not alone, and neither are you.
 That’s the power of community.